 At times, the course Instructor may decide to send out important course information by email.
-To that end, all UofT students are required to have a valid UofT email address.
+To that end, all TST students in conjoint programs are required to have a valid UofT email address.
 You are responsible for ensuring that your UofT email address is set up AND properly entered in the ROSI system.

-Students who wish to communicate with the instructor by email should use their utoronto email address.
+Students who wish to communicate with the instructor by email should use their utoronto email address, if they have one.
 The instructor has discovered that emails from other addresses are sometimes relegated to the junk category by his software.